-Action Fraud has downloadable leaflets on different types of scams;
+- Action Fraud has a whole range of printable fact sheets, leaflets and posters on different types of scams

-Age UK has produced an excellent 40-page guide called ‘Avoiding Scams’ – you could print off the relevant pages that you wish to highlight in any campaign.
+- Age UK has produced an excellent 40-page guide called ‘Avoiding scams’ – print off the relevant pages that you wish to highlight

-There’s another called ‘Staying Safe’ which offers advice about personal security at home and while out and about, which has more information about rogue traders.
+- ‘Staying Safe’ offers advice about personal security at home and while out and about, and more information about rogue traders

-Consumers’ group Which? has produced a guide to help people spot whether something is a scam.
-You can find this guide here.
+- Consumers’ group Which? has produced a guide to help people spot whether something is a scam

-There’s a great anti-fraud campaign supported by the banking industry called Take Five to Stop Fraud.
+- There’s a great anti-fraud campaign supported by the banking industry called Take Five to Stop Fraud.
 Their campaign slogan is simple and easy to remember, if anyone tries to scam you out of your hard-earned cash or personal information: “My money?
 My info?
 I don’t think so!”
-You can access their campaign website here.

-Get Safe Online has loads of short videos about protecting yourself against all sorts of online fraud.
-Find them here.
+- Get Safe Online has loads of short videos about protecting yourself against all sorts of online fraud

-The Financial Conduct Authority runs a campaign called ScamSmart which helps people to identify fraudulent investment or pension opportunities.
-There’s a handy quiz, as well as a range of leaflets, posters, videos, infographics and other resources.
+- The Financial Conduct Authority runs a campaign called ScamSmart which helps people to identify fraudulent investment or pension opportunities.
+There’s a handy quiz.

 Friends Against Scams

-You can complete an interactive online learning session in the comfort of your own home.
-Complete the online learning here.
+- You can complete an interactive online learning session in the comfort of your own home.

-Or you can attend an awareness session run in your local area.
-These are 45-minute interactive sessions that educate people about different types of scams, and how to spot and support a victim.
-The sessions are run across England, Wales and Northern Ireland – find your local session here.
+- You can attend an awareness session run in your local area.
+These are 45-minute interactive sessions, run across England, Wales and Northern Ireland, that educate people about different types of scams, and how to spot and support a victim.

-Friends Against Scams provides a list of ideas of actions you can take as a Friend, to raise awareness and protect your community against scammers.
-You can find the list of pledges here.
+- Friends Against Scams provides a list of ideas of actions you can take as a Friend, to raise awareness and protect your community against scammers.

 Local Trading Standards teams